VentuzTechnology/Ventuz.Extension.prerelease/README.md

 * standard, simple image formats: PNG, JPG, BMP
 * simple SVG is also supported, while signal colors `Magenta (#FFFF00FF)` and `Cyan (#FF00FFFF)` are replaced by the Skin-Color (dark and light) from Ventuz.
 Please note that not all SVG feature are supported.
 Text for example should always be converted into curves, because the used font may not be available on the target system.
 As well pixel based images for fill-patters may be rasterized wrong.
 The Ventuz SVG Node uses the same rasterizer - a good way to test if your SVG is compatible.

-The optional `Index` allowes you to assign multiple icons for a single class.
+The optional `Index` allows you to assign multiple icons for a single class.
 Vx Nodes can decide which icon to use by implementing `IIconIndex`.
 See [Icon Index](#icon-index)

 #### Node Toolbox
 `VxToolBoxAttribute` can set some information how a Vx Node appears in the Toolbox:
 * **Name** overrides the class name which is used by default.
 * **Category** the Toolbox-Tab or Category the node appears in
 * **DefaultName** the name the node is named if an instance is created.
 If the name contains a "*" it will be replaced by an unique count.
 A DefaultName of `"Node*"` would procude names like this `"Node1"`, `"Node2"`, `"Node3"`, ...
-* **Description** A short description that is displayed in the Toolbox when hovering or in dynmic help bar (bottom of Designer, Shift-F1)
+* **Description** A short description that is displayed in the Toolbox when hovering or in the dynamic help bar (bottom of Designer, Shift-F1)
 * **Small** Only applicable for Content Nodes.
 New instances are displayed only half the size and name is not rendered.

 #### Node Dynamic Icon